-From Tony Stark's debut in Iron Man through to the franchise-changing events of Avengers: Infinity War, this is everything you need to know about every movie in the blockbusting superhero franchise.
+From Tony Stark's debut in Iron Man through to the franchise-changing events of Avengers: Endgame and beyond, this is everything you need to know about every movie in the Marvel Cinematic Universe (MCU).

 1. Iron Man

-We're venturing back to the birth of the MCU, and the debut of one Robert Downey Jr. as "genius-billionaire-philanthropist", Tony Stark.
+It's the birth of the MCU and the debut of one Robert Downey Jr. as "genius-billionaire-philanthropist", Tony Stark.

 Following hot on Iron Man's heels is Edward Norton's solo outing as conflicted rage monster scientist Bruce Banner.